rios0rios0/pipelines/README.md

     policy: 'pull'
 ```

-## Getting Started with Azure DevOps
+### Azure DevOps

+To get started with Azure DevOps, use the following pipeline configuration:

 ```yaml
 trigger: